Kan-T-IT/geonode-documentation/devel/installation/index.rst

 ..
 Note:: Every time you want to update the static files after making changes to the sources, go to geonode/static and run ‘grunt production’.

-.. warning:: Starting from the following step, you have to make sure that you installed GDAL correctly according to the documentation page "Install GDAL for Development"
+.. warning:: Starting from the following step, you have to make sure that you installed GDAL correctly according to the documentation page :ref: `install_gdal`

 Install GeoNode in the new active local virtualenv